AnwarAsry/SMASH-BROS/README.md

 ## Overview

-This is the frontend of the **Smash Bros Combos** website, where users can look up different combos for various characters.
-The project is built using React and SCSS and configured with Vite for optimized development and build performance.
-This project aims to improve React skills while building a functional web application.
+This is a small React application designed to help users look up different combos for various Smash Bros characters.
+It features a simple and responsive UI built with React, SCSS, and React Router, allowing users to navigate between character pages seamlessly.

+This project is part of a learning course focused on API development, where the client fetches combo data from a custom Node.js & Express backend connected to an SQL database.
+The goal is to improve frontend skills while gaining hands-on experience with API integration and dynamic data handling

 Link to the server:
 https://github.com/AnwarAsry/Smash-Bros-Server